jtcanty/Brain-Proteome/README.md

 ![Data Analysis](https://github.com/jtcanty/Brain-Proteome/blob/master/docs/differential_expression_analysis.png)

-Furthermore, we performed weighted-correlation network analysis (WCNA) in order to identify protein expression correlations within groups of differentially identified genes.
+We also performed weighted-correlation network analysis (WCNA) in order to identify protein expression correlations within groups of differentially identified genes.
 Using the list of differentially expressed genes, we identified their biological functions using the PANTHER gene ontology [database](http://www.pantherdb.org).

 ## References